 The Writing Center is staffed by an accomplished group of undergraduate and graduate student tutors.
-Undergraduate ("peer") tutors come from majors across the university; graduate student tutors come primarily from the English MA and MFA programs.
+Graduate tutors are Graduate Teaching Assistants in the English MA and MFA programs; undergraduate ("peer") tutors come from majors across the university and may apply directly to tutor in the Writing Center.

 Peer tutors in their first semester of tutoring register for one credit of CHSS 390, a course that teaches theories and practice of writing, learning, and tutoring.
 In the fall, CHSS 390 is offered in one intensive week before the term begins.
 In the spring, course meetings take place once a week, and students begin tutoring about half-way through the semester.